whuwuteng/Stereo_Show/README.md

 | -- |ctrl + Scroll down | low the disparity |
 | -- |shit + ctrl + Scroll up | large the disparity with 5x speed|
 | -- |shit + ctrl + Scroll down | low the disparity with 5x speed|

+# Setting
+You can also set the intial disparity in the file "settings.ini", for example :

+disp=100

 ## FEATURE
 Can hand both gray and color image.